hkt456/The-Not-so-Average-Competitive-Programming-Guide/Beginner's topics/STL Library/BigO, vector, and sorting/BigO Notation/README.md

 1. Bubble Sort and Selection Sort have a time complexity of O(1 trillion), which makes them highly inefficient for large datasets.

 2. Merge Sort and Quick Sort have a time complexity of O(6 million), making them more efficient options for sorting a dataset of size 10^6.

+- It can be deduced that with the input size of 10^6, Merge Sort and Quick Sort reigns supriority over Bubble Sort and Selection Sort.
+However, we can not say the same with other different sizes.
+Your choice of algorithm design is dependent on the information and detaild of the problem that needs to be solved, and by using BigO notation, you can estimate what design is the most suitable.
 ## Authors
 - Huynh Khac Tam: [hkt456](https://github.com/doctorbingchilling)
 - Huynh Gia Bao: [doctorbingchilling](https://github.com/doctorbingchilling)